 top of page

-I am originally from Indianapolis, Indiana.
-I earned my B.A. in political science and English from the University of Notre Dame in 2019.
-Outside of research, I serve as Vice President of Students of Color of Rackham (SCOR) at the University of Michigan.
+I grew up in Indianapolis, Indiana and earned my B.A. in political science and English from the University of Notre Dame in 2019.

 • Black LinkedIn Icon